Childbirth in India: Preparation for birth

 In preparing for birth, Indian women who live with their husbands generally seek counsel from their mothers-in-law.
 The advice of maternal figures is highly valued, and expectant mothers will follow the childbearing rituals passed down to them by their mother-in-law.
 Sleep positions, eating habits, and level of activity are all influenced by the views of older women of the family.
 Aside from what is told to them, women receive very little knowledge regarding birth itself.
 Often, women are very fearful for their birth, as they have only been told of the pain from others.

 The maternal figures of the family, especially the mothers-in-law, pass on customs regarding nutrition, hygiene, and daily activities during pregnancy.
-Frequently, “cold” foods such as fruit are avoided during pregnancy for fear of causing sickness or stillbirth.
+Frequently, "cold" foods such as fruit are avoided during pregnancy for fear of causing sickness or stillbirth.
 In some traditions, women may only drink hot tea and rice milk.

 The older women of the family determine each expectant mother's activity level and sleep habits, following family tradition.
 Some women are told to increase their activity levels in order to prepare the body for the hard work of labor, while other rest throughout pregnancy to save energy.
 Sleeping may also be regulated, and some women never sleep on their back or turn over during pregnancy.

 Labor and birth

-Support During Labor
+Support during labor

 Pain is expected during labor and is seen as part of the natural labor process.
 There is little knowledge about options such as epidurals in some communities.
 Depending on birth location, some women receive pain relief from warm water and massage, while other receive little support or even human touch.
 In hospital births, private hospitals have a higher rate of pain relief.
 One study found the rate for private hospitals to be 9.9 percent while the public hospitals had a rate of 0.9 percent.

 During labour, the mother and child both need adequate monitoring.
-Inadequate monitoring during labour can increase the chances of the baby going into distress which can potentially lead to the death of child before birth.
-It is also known as stillbirth.
-It is an unfortunate scenario that the largest number of stillbirths, more than 330,000 every year, happen only in India.
+Inadequate monitoring during labour can increase the chances of the baby going into distress which can potentially lead to the death of child before birth, known as stillbirth.
+The largest number of stillbirths, more than 330,000 every year, happen in India.

 Female relatives and neighbors may support the mother by serving tea, heating water, and helping with wrapping the newborn after birth.

 Birth location often determines the amount and type of supportive behavior.
 Women who give birth in hospitals are generally supported by nurses, although the extent of this support varies.
 Some express dissatisfaction with the lack of physical touch and comfort in the hospital.
-At home, women are supported by the “wise women” of the family with massage and warm water, although this also varies by family.
+At home, women are supported by the "wise women" of the family with massage and warm water, although this also varies by family.